UNGT: Ultrasound Nasogastric Tube Dataset for Medical Image Analysis: Related Work

 \subsection{Medical Image Analysis}

 Segmentation is one of the most significant tasks in medical image analysis.
 A plethora of approaches adopt UNet and its variants as the foundation.
-For instance, Zhou et al. \cite{zhou2018unet++} developed a UNet ++ approach, in which the encoder and decoder are connected through nested dense skip pathways.
+For instance, Zhou et al. \cite{zhou2018unet++} developed a UNet++ approach, in which the encoder and decoder are connected through nested dense skip pathways.
 Subsequent work is seen in the UNet 3+ \cite{huang2020unet} with full-scale skip connections and deep supervision.
 Cao et al. \cite{cao2022swin} constructed a Swin-Unet model, where the tokenized image patches are fed into the transformer-based encoder-decoder to capture local and global semantic features.
-Chen et al. \cite{chen2024transunet} developed a TransUNet, in which the ViT \cite{dosovitskiy2020image} encodes tokenized patches from convolutional.
-The decoder upsamples the encoded features followed by the integration with convolutional feature maps.
-Valanarasu \cite{valanarasu2022unext} et al. proposed a UNeXt with an early convolutional stage and a multilayer perceptron stage, in which the tokenized multilayer perception block tokenizes and projects the convolutional features.
+Chen et al. \cite{chen2024transunet} developed a TransUNet that leverages ViT \cite{dosovitskiy2020image} to encode tokenized patches.
+The decoder upsamples the encoded features, followed by the integration with convolutional feature maps.
+Valanarasu \cite{valanarasu2022unext} et al. proposed a UNeXt with an early convolutional stage and a multilayer perceptron stage, in which the tokenized multilayer perceptron block tokenizes and projects the convolutional features.
+Tagnamas et al. \cite{tagnamas2025sca} developed a SCA-InceptionUNeXt that integrates a modified InceptionNeXt block and a spatial-aware channel attention module into the U-shaped architecture.
+Ma et al. \cite{ma2024semi} introduced a Semi-Mamba-UNet to integrate a Mamba-based UNet architecture with a conventional convolution-based UNet into the semi-supervised learning framework.
+Both networks generate pseudo-labels and perform mutual pixel-level supervision.
+Dong et al. \cite{dong2025uncertainty} proposed an uncertainty-aware consistency learning method to improve generalization and mitigate suboptimal performance in semi-supervised segmentation.